hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     ```

 The code to be executed, in compiled hex code form.

-No default value: execution fails if this is not set.
+There is no default value: execution fails if this is not set.

 ### `gas`